 How long does it take?

 A cycle of IVF typically takes two weeks.
 Preparation before that can often include oral contraceptives to regulate hormones, medication to prepare ovaries for stimulation, and blood tests, but the IVF cycle itself takes two weeks.
-During the two week IVF cycle, the ovaries are stimulated with hormone injections before the eggs are retrieved from the uterus.
+During the two week IVF cycle, the ovaries are stimulated with hormone injections before the eggs are retrieved.

 How much does it cost?